geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-27/meeting-transcript.md

 So it's been working on WebGPU for a couple of weeks.
 I just got working on Wasm with Clang today, but it's not hosted yet.
-So my priority has been to try to get it to work on a phone because I think we'll get the most exposure and people will get the most value if they just see the tweet, they click on the link, and it just works without having to go and figure out what webGPU is.
+So my priority has been to try to get it to work on a phone because I think we'll get the most exposure and people will get the most value if they just see the tweet, they click on the link, and it just works without having to go and figure out what WebGPU is.
 Just think about the average person, right?
 So that's the plan.
 It's only taking up two gigabytes of memory with Clang, because I'm using quantized weights.